sharktacos/OpenColorIO-configs/docs/VFXpulls.md

 <img src="img/gamuts.jpg">
 </p>

-These ACES interchange OpenEXR files, called ACES2065-1 or AP0, are therefore the perfect container for the high-quality files, retaining all of the quality of the original camera RAW at a resonable file size.
-These are then passed to DI for the grade, or are sent to VFX in what is known as a *VFX pull*.
+These ACES interchange OpenEXR files, called ACES2065-1 or AP0, is therefore the perfect container for the high-quality media, retaining all of the quality of the original camera RAW at a resonable file size.
+These ACES EXR files are then passed to DI for the final grade, or are sent to VFX in what is known as a *VFX pull*.
 This involves "pulling" select film plates from the conform and sending them to VFX so they can add their magic to them.
 Let's take a look at that process in detail:

 ### <a name="require"></a>VFX Pull requirements: